-Fifth graders write throughout their school day for many different purposes.
+Fifth graders write throughout the school day.
 They write to be creative, to inform, and to report.
-They analyze, synthesize and interpret information, and write in all areas of the curriculum.
+They analyze, synthesize, and interpret information, and write in all areas of the curriculum.
 Their writing takes many forms, such as personal narrative, poetry, description, commentary, original monologue, essay, and research report.
 They formulate explanations for math solutions and construct arguments for scientific experiments.
 Students learn to see writing as a process, with the goal of clearly conveying an idea to a particular audience.

 Fifth grade students visit the school library twice a week—once as an individual class (solo library) and once as a whole grade (shared library.)
 During whole-grade sessions, librarian and Newbery Award-winning author Laura Amy Schlitz presents lectures on various cultures of the medieval world: Christian Europe, Viking, Russian, Mongolian, Japanese, West African, Ethiopian, and Arab.
 At solo library, Laura follows up with traditional tales, supporting the notion that stories illuminate the values of a culture, and that although cultures are often different, there are many parallels among the stories they tell.
 Solo library also provides an opportunity for students to browse and borrow books for their independent reading.

 In the fifth grade mathematics curriculum, students continue work in the Investigations program, exploring units that develop computational reasoning, the relationship between fractions, decimals and percents, and the analysis of change over time.
-Students apply measurement and spatial reasoning skills in theme studies, and investigate data analysis in science.
-Across the curriculum, students are encouraged to think critically about math, ask questions and communicate their reasoning clearly, value multiple solution strategies, and pursue accuracy and efficiency.
-Fifth grade students are engaged in a variety of problem solving experiences and explicitly taught problem solving strategies.
+Students apply measurement and spatial reasoning skills in theme studies, a yearlong process that culminates in the construction of scale models of iconic medieval buildings.
+They collect and analyze

-Major concepts in the science curriculum include: the design and technology related to structures; the physical and chemical nature of candles; and the relationship between the sun, the moon, and the earth.
+Major concepts in the science curriculum include: architectural design and technology; the physical and chemical nature of candles; and the relationship between the sun, moon, and earth.
 All work in science is directly related to the study of the Middle Ages.

 Fifth grade students continue to build on listening and speaking skills with an increased focus on reading and writing.
 Class is conducted primarily in Spanish and designed to encourage student participation.
 Cultural connections are purposefully woven into lessons enhancing students’ global perspectives, and theme based units are planned around essential questions to facilitate discussions in the target language.
 Some units are planned cross-divisionally, allowing for interaction in the target language between fifth graders and Upper School Spanish students.
-Fifth grade themes include needs and wants, housing, nutritional needs, traditional and everyday clothing, and Mayan culture, focusing on applying the vocabulary learned in previous years to engage in meaningful conversations with others.
+Fifth grade themes include needs and wants, housing, food and nutrition, traditional and everyday clothing, and Latin American markets.
+Conversational skills continue to develop as students combine new vocabulary connected to these themes with vocabulary learned in previous 25 years.